How to Use the Sanitize Value Feature

 Sanitize user name

 This option can be used for user names accordingly.
-It clears all the unsafe characters like tags, percent-encoded characters, or HTML entities.
+It clears all unsafe characters, such as tags, percent-encoded characters, or HTML entities.

 We complete the field in the form with the “User%231” value.